rjspencer/docs/theming.md

     });

 ## User Password Resetting
-This allows a user to initiate a password reset.
+This allows a user to initiate a password reset if they forgot their password.
+The system will then send them an email with a reset link.
+You can optionally choose to handle the reset page otherwise they will be taken through the normal StageBloc password resetting flow.

 **Step One**

-First, you'll need some sort way of having users add information.
+First, you'll need some sort way of having users give you their information to initiate a reset with.
 For instance, you could do:

     <form id="forgotPasswordForm">
         <input type="text" name="email" />